 Effective September 1st 1982 where an employee is laidoff and out of service and is re-employed in their general classification within 24 months or less, the time lost shall be included for the purpose of calculating bulletin seniority.
-Temporary employees as at (17 May 1996) will be credited classification they currently occupy, and will accumulate day for day thereafter as a temporary employee.
+Temporary employees as at (17 May 1996) will be credited lemporary employees as at (17 May 1996) will be credited with 50% of their current seniority within the same general classification they currently occupy, and will accumulate day for day thereafter as a temporary employee.